-- Since Bread reports to TransUnion, late payments can hurt your credit score.
+- Since Bread reports to TransUnion, severe delinquency can hurt your credit score.

 Like Affirm, Bread is another reliable POS lender that makes the checkout process seamless and easy.
-The company offers loans upwards of $10,000 and APRs are in the healthy range of 0% to 29.99%.
-But unlike its counterpart above, the company requires more information to qualify.
-You need to submit a valid U.S. driver’s license or State I.D. and the process can take 1 to 3 business days to complete.
+The company offers loans up to $20,000 and APRs are in the healthy range of 0% to 29.99%.
 If you can’t obtain an unsecured personal loan, Bread offers a great alternative.
 With APRs similar to personal loans, the company allows you to keep your interest costs at a manageable level.
 As well, there are no prepayment fees and the company doesn’t list any charges for late payment.
-So, if you’re looking for a reliable financing option for you next retail purchase, put Bread near the top of your list.
+So, if you’re looking for a reliable financing option for your next retail purchase, put Bread near the top of your list.

 As another reliable POS lender, Klarna has APRs that range from 0% to 19.99% – which is 10% less than its competitors above.
 There is no minimum credit score to qualify and loan durations range from 30 days to 36 months.
 As well, the company charges zero loan origination fees and zero prepayment fees.
 However, late payment fees range from $10 to $35 and return payment fees can be upwards of $35.